it-vertex/.github/profile/README.md

 ### About us 🚀

-Vertex is a studio that creates custom JavaScript websites and projects with a personal touch.
+**Vertex** is a studio that creates JavaScript websites and projects with a personal touch.
 We strive to create the best user experience possible for our clients.

+### Community

+**Vertex** consists of skilled developers who specialize in Javascript, Python, and HTML.
+They have the knowledge and experience to create amazing websites and apps.
+They are also well-versed in the latest technologies and trends.